 The Association of Mature American Citizens, Farmers Weekly, One America News, The Post Millennial and climate-change skeptic Bjørn Lomborg, writing in The Wall Street Journal, wrongly report that the Dutch government wants to close farms in order to reduce greenhouse gas emissions.

 Nitrogen oxide, which cars and industries emit when they burn fossil fuels, is a greenhouse gas, which warms up the Earth.
 Ammonia, which emanates from manure, is not.
 65 percent of Dutch nitrogen pollution consists of ammonia.
-80 percent of ammonia emissions fall within 250 kilometers of their source, which is about the distance from Amsterdam to Cologne, Germany.
+80 percent of ammonia emissions fall within 250 kilometers of their source, which is about the distance from Amsterdam to Cologne.
 The Netherlands has the highest emissions of ammonia per hectare in the EU after Malta.

 Nitrogen helps some plants, like crops and grass, grow faster.
 That is why manure is a natural fertilizer and nitrogen is used in artificial fertilizer.

 But where some plants grow unnaturally fast, others wither and die.
 The flowers and plants that perish deprive insects of their source of nutrition.
 The Netherlands has lost 70 percent of its insect population in the last thirty years.
-That, in turn, deprives birds of their source of food.
+That deprives birds of their source of food.
 The Netherlands has not met EU standards for the protection of birds and their habitats since conservation rules were introduced (with Dutch support) in the 1990s.

-Nitrogen seeps into the groundwater, which farmers use to irrigate their crops and which Dutch people drink.
+Nitrogen seeps into the groundwater, which farmers use to irrigate their crops and Dutch people drink.
 Much like the bird and habitat regulations, the Netherlands has been in constant violation of the EU’s Nitrates Directive.

 Too much nitrogen in the air can harm people.
 In the province of Brabant, on the border with Flanders, life expectancy is a full year lower than in the rest of the country due to air pollution.
 Cars and industries share the blame, but it’s not a coincidence that Brabant has the largest animal farms in the country with the highest emissions of ammonia.